Capacity-Controlled Global Attention for Graph Transformers: Main Results

-Table~\ref{tab:significance} consolidates significance testing for all benchmarks.
-Improvements over GraphGPS are statistically significant on all five datasets.
-Against the next-best baseline, results are significant on ZINC, molhiv, and Peptides-struct, but not on Peptides-func (where GRIT is superior).
+Table~\ref{tab:significance} consolidates the significance tests.
+Improvements over GraphGPS are significant on all five datasets.
+Against the next-best baseline, results are significant on ZINC (where \siggate{} ties GRIT and the difference is not significant), molhiv, molpcba, and Peptides-struct, but not on Peptides-func, where GRIT is superior.
+Reporting both columns keeps the comparison honest: a gain over one's own backbone is necessary but not sufficient to claim leadership of a benchmark.